ForgeRock/fr-config-manager/README.md

 ### Configure

 Edit the basic configuration section of the `.env` file, as per the [configuration README](docs/environment.md).
-For the `CONFIG_DIR` option, use the relative path of your cloned config repo - e.g. in your `.env` file:
+For the `CONFIG_DIR` option, use the default relative path in the `.env` file:

 `CONFIG_DIR=identity-cloud-config`